AndrewC145/Hexagonal-Bookstore-Management-System/README.md

+2. Concurrency Challenges:

+Making a system thread-safe is hard because multiple threads might try to change the same data at the same time, causing race conditions or inconsistent results.
+We also have to make sure one thread’s changes are visible to others and avoid deadlocks where threads get stuck waiting for each other.
+To keep the system correct but still fast, we only use synchronization when needed.
+For example, synchronized blocks make code simple but can slow things down because only one thread can enter at a time.
+ReentrantReadWriteLock lets many threads read at once but still locks for writing, which is faster for read-heavy tasks.
+ConcurrentHashMap is even better for shared data like caches because it manages locking internally and is very efficient.
+The main goal is to protect data while keeping performance good  correctness first, then speed.

 4. When would you choose a simple ArrayList over a more complex Trie for search operations?
 What factors influence this decision?
 How do you measure and validate performance improvements

 A simple ArrayList would be better over a Trie for search operations when it comes to small dataset, or in other words, there are not that many words being stored which will make a linear search being a lot more easier to implement on an ArrayList to see if it contains the prefix using .contains(), or another factor is when you don’t need to do lookups that often.
 With that as well in small datasets, they have better memory performance because they are contiguous compared to Trie where each node will have the data and the child pointer.

 Therefore, Trie’s are typically better when it comes to search operations especially in large datasets when it takes less steps to find the words given a prefix, but in smaller datasets where less words are used, an ArrayList is easier to implement.
 Another way is that if whole words are used instead of prefixes, Arraylist would be better since you can just use the .contains() method.

+5. Quality Assurance:

+Unit tests check if our code works, but they don’t always prove that tests are strong.
+Mutation testing helps by making small changes to the code on purpose and checking if the tests fail  if they don’t, our tests are weak.
+Static analysis tools like SonarLint or PMD check our code automatically for bugs or bad design without running it.
+Together, these methods give more confidence that our code is both correct and high quality.
+Code coverage shows how much code is tested, but a high percentage doesn’t always mean good tests.
+Mutation score shows how many fake bugs mutations our tests caught  this is a better sign of real test strength.
+Both are important because coverage tells us what we tested, and mutation score tells us how well we tested it.

 6. How would you modify this system to handle 1 million materials instead of 10,000?
 Which components would need the most attention?
 How would you implement horizontal scaling for the search and caching components?